 Breeding birds in sagebrush include prairie falcon, Swainson’s hawk, ferruginous hawk, greater sage-grouse, burrowing owl, short-eared owl, common poorwill, white-throated swift, Say’s phoebe, loggerhead shrike, horned lark, rock wren, canyon wren, sage thrasher, green-tailed towhee, Brewer’s sparrow, lark sparrow, sage sparrow, black-throated sparrow, and western meadowlark.
-Fire is an important natural process in sagebrush steppe, but was historically infrequent, on the order of 35–100 years or more between fires.
+Fire is an important natural process in the sagebrush steppe, but it was historically infrequent, on the order of 35–100 years or more between fires.

 Livestock grazing, fire exclusion, and exotic species invasions have greatly altered the natural fire regime of this ecoregion.
-Whereas fire exclusion affected many communities historically, invasion of cheatgrass has made fires unnaturally frequent, killing sagebrush and even native bunchgrasses over large areas.
+Whereas fire exclusion affected many communities historically, the invasion of cheatgrass has made fires unnaturally frequent, killing sagebrush and even native bunchgrasses over large areas.
 Urban sprawl is affecting a limited area, mostly near Reno, Nevada.

-Priority conservation actions for the next decade are: 1) establish new protected areas to capture roadless areas and biodiversity hotspots—designate federal Wilderness Study Areas as Wilderness; 2) improve range management and reduce stocking densities of cattle; and 3) control invasive exotic plants, especially cheatgrass and medusahead, which have invaded much of this ecoregion.
+Priority conservation actions for the next decade are 1) establish new protected areas to capture roadless areas and biodiversity hotspots—designate federal Wilderness Study Areas as Wilderness, 2) improve range management and reduce stocking densities of cattle, and 3) control invasive exotic plants, especially cheatgrass, and medusahead, which have invaded much of this ecoregion.